-There are several great places to go in southern New Hampshire that serve fantastic lobster rolls.
+There are several great places to go in Southern New Hampshire that serve fantastic lobster rolls.
 Most locations serve them hot or cold.

 Here are some of our favorites:

-Try The Beach Plum has 3 locations.
+The Beach Plum has 3 locations.
 The ones in Portsmouth and Epping are open year round, while their Rye restaurant is open April thru October.
 The lobster is the star here.
 They have an extensive lists of lobster roll sizes, foot long versions, lobster club sandwiches and lobster wraps.
 One choice is a 20oz. foot long for over $40.
 It takes more than 1 person to eat this monster.
 All the lobster meat here is from premium hard shell lobsters for maximum flavor.
 They have parking and delicious ice cream too.

-Don't want to travel too far?
+Don’t want to travel too far?
 Try The Tuckaway Tavern in Raymond, NH for a giant Lobster roll.
-This wonderful location is in Raymond NH just off route 101.
+This wonderful location is in Raymond NH just off Route 101.
 You can enjoy a variety of meats and grilled dishes but to us the show stopper is the giant lobster roll.
-If you go on Monday and Tuesday you can get 2 for the price of one.
+If you go on Monday and Tuesday you can get two for the price of one.
 You must eat one there but you can bring the second one home for later on.
 The price is reasonable when you consider you are getting 2 meals for the price of one.

 Stop by the Lobster Boat in Merrimack NH for a delicious lobster roll.
-This quaint stop is tucked into a small building on rte 3.
+This quaint stop is tucked into a small building on Route 3.
 The menu offers a variety of fried and broiled fish and a big lobster roll.
 The staff is friendly and the atmosphere is relaxed.